JChan23/Tennis-Most-Aces/README.md

 price ceiling rather than a fair price and are dropped.

-Negative binomial rather than Poisson because ace counts are heavily over-dispersed — fitted `k` is typically 3.5–5, so the `μ²/k` term dominates.
+Negative binomial rather than Poisson because ace counts are heavily over-dispersed.
+Fitted `k` is typically 3.5–5, so the `μ²/k` term dominates.

-### When can a ladder fit its own margin?
+### When can a ladder fit its own margin (c)?

 Not simply "when there are three or more prices".
-What matters is the **span** — how much of the distribution the rungs actually cover:
+What matters is the **span** (how much of the distribution the rungs actually cover):

 ```
 span = max(1/odds) − min(1/odds)   across the usable rungs